voxell-tech/velyst/README.md

 }
 ```

-Then, in your `.rs` file, register your Typst asset file and function.
+Then, in your `.rs` file, load your Typst asset file and register your function.

 ```rs
 use bevy::prelude::*;